The Magician's Land: Reception

-The Magicians Land received positive reviews, with a 4.2/5 rating on GoodReads.
+The Magician's Land received positive reviews.
 The review by The A.V.
 Club gave the novel an A−, saying that it "manages to be a satisfying finale to the series, while adding depth and shading to the world—magical and otherwise—of the earlier books."
 The New York Times called it a "richly imagined and continually surprising novel", and said that it "is the strongest book in Grossman's series.
 It not only offers a satisfying conclusion to Quentin Coldwater's quests, earthly and otherwise, but also considers complex questions about identity and selfhood as profound as they are entertaining."

+Writing in Strange Horizons, A. S. Moser praised the novel as a conclusion to the trilogy, saying "Grossman displays an admirably Dickensian mastery of plot threads" and that "[d]espite a looser, more picaresque plot structure, this may be the best book of the trilogy."